Highlights from the Ratings and Financial Report for PBF Energy Inc. (PBF)

-PBF Energy Inc. (NYSE:PBF) went up by 14.27% from its latest closing price compared to the recent 1-year high of $33.99.
-The company’s stock price has collected 12.69% of gains in the last five trading sessions.
+PBF Energy Inc. (NYSE:PBF) went down by -0.75% from its latest closing price compared to the recent 1-year high of $33.99.
+The company’s stock price has collected 7.47% of gains in the last five trading sessions.
 Press Release reported on 11/10/20 that PBF Holding Company LLC Announces Extension of Exchange Offer for 6.00% Senior Notes Due 2028

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.